Reggio Emilia approach: Philosophy

 The Reggio Emilia approach to teaching young children puts the natural development of children as well as the close relationships that they share with their environment at the center of its philosophy.
 The foundation of the Reggio Emilia approach lies in its unique view of the child: to foster education in the youngest learners to promote the best possible integration among children’s "100 languages".
 In this approach, there is a belief that children have rights and should be given opportunities to develop their potential.
 Children are considered to be “knowledge bearers”, so they are encouraged to share their thoughts and ideas about everything they could meet or do during the day.

 “Influenced by this belief, the child is beheld as beautiful, powerful, competent, creative, curious, and full of potential and ambitious desires."
 The child is viewed as being an active constructor of knowledge.
 Rather than being seen as the target of instruction, children are seen as having the active role of an apprentice.
 This role also extends to that of a researcher.
 Much of the instruction at Reggio Emilia schools takes place in the form of projects where they have opportunities to explore, observe, hypothesize, question, and discuss to clarify their understanding.
 Children are also viewed as social beings and a focus is made on the child in relation to other children, the family, the teachers, and the community rather than on each child in isolation.
 They are taught that respect for everyone else is important because everyone is a “subjective agency ” while existing as part of a group.

-Reggio Emilia's approach to early education reflects a theoretical kinship with John Dewey, Jean Piaget, Vygotsky and Jerome Bruner, among others.
+The Reggio Emilia approach to early education reflects a theoretical kinship with John Dewey, Jean Piaget, Lev Vygotsky and Jerome Bruner, among others.
 Much of what occurs in the class reflects a constructivist approach to early education.
 Reggio Emilia's approach does challenge some conceptions of teacher competence and developmentally appropriate practice.
 For example, teachers in Reggio Emilia assert the importance of being confused as a contributor to learning; thus a major teaching strategy is purposely to allow mistakes to happen, or to begin a project with no clear sense of where it might end.
 Another characteristic that is counter to the beliefs of many Western educators is the importance of the child's ability to negotiate in the peer group.

 One of the most challenging aspects of the Reggio Emilia approach is the solicitation of multiple points of view regarding children's needs, interests, and abilities, and the concurrent faith in parents, teachers, and children to contribute in meaningful ways to the determination of school experiences.
 Teachers trust themselves to respond appropriately to children's ideas and interests, they trust children to be interested in things worth knowing about, and they trust parents to be informed and productive members of a cooperative educational team.
 The result is an atmosphere of community and collaboration that is developmentally appropriate for adults and children alike.